-What are large format documents?
+What paper sizes are considered to be large format documents?

 |ANSI Class||Paper Dimensions|